 There has been a growing claim of how HGH aids in retaining youthfulness and to an extent credited to have the ability to reverse old age.
-Athletes have had sights on use of the controlled HGH therapy.
-Hundreds and thousands of medical practitioners have sprung up offering HGH to athletes, want-to be athletes, people seeking weight loss alternatives, elderly people looking for the fountain of youth and body builders in equal measure.
+Athletes have had sights on the use of controlled HGH therapy.
+Hundreds and thousands of medical practitioners have sprung up offering HGH to athletes, want-to-be athletes, people seeking weight loss alternatives, elderly people looking for the fountain of youth, and bodybuilders in equal measure.

 Effects of HGH in Old Age

-In light of the subjects age when they first get exposed to the growth hormone and the purpose of using the user must consider what may befall them in their later years.
+In light of the subject’s age when they first get exposed to the growth hormone and the purpose of using the user must consider what may befall them in their later years.
 An MBA research fellow at Stanford conducted a review on elderly patients who have used HGH.
 The trial analysis showed that HGH may be associated with potential adverse events and minimal benefits.
 Some effects of HGH in old age include:

 Diabetes and pre-diabetes development